Heal's: The arrival of Sir Ambrose Heal

 In 1915, Ambrose became a founding member of the Design and Industries Association, with Heal's becoming a showcase for the designs and work of the organisations members.
 In the same year, Ambrose and sales manager, Hamilton Temple Smith, patented a unit furniture system design, which along with a plan to use former World War I factories to mass-produce bedroom furniture failed to be commercially successful.
 Ambrose, who had been influenced by Scandinavian design after Heal's had received a commission from the Hotel Standard in Norrkopping, and in 1923 was captivated by Orrefors display at the Goteburg Exhibition, which he soon introduced to English society.
-This was soon followed by the introduction of Finnish designed furniture to England by Heal's, including designs by Alvar Aalto, as well as other Scandinavian designs.
+This was soon followed by the introduction of Finnish-designed furniture to England by Heal's, including designs by Alvar Aalto, as well as other Scandinavian designs.
 However Ambrose did also embrace the Art Deco style, designing several pieces in his Signed Edition Series.
 During 1927, Heal's was given the Royal Warrant from King George V as Makers of Bedsteads and Bedding.
 Heal's also operated an antiques section, and to promote the business when sales were down, Ambrose held a Victorian exhibition in the Mansard Gallery in 1931, displaying a collection of mid Victorian oddities.
 This was very against Heal's own style that moved further towards modernism with designs that made use of tubular steel and laminated woods, and included designs by Mies van der Rohe.
-It was during the 1932 that Anthony Standerwick Heal, son of Ambrose, opened the company's new electrical department, having joined the firm in 1929 after serving an apprenticeship with Gordon Russell.
+It was during 1932 that Anthony Standerwick Heal, son of Ambrose, opened the company's new electrical department, having joined the firm in 1929, after serving an apprenticeship with Gordon Russell.